srge-erau/SURYA/README.md

 ## Project Overview

-is a 366M-parameter foundation model for heliophysics, trained on full-resolution multi-instrument SDO observations (AIA & HMI).
+Surya is a 366M-parameter foundation model for heliophysics, trained on full-resolution multi-instrument SDO observations (AIA & HMI).
 It learns general-purpose solar representations through spatiotemporal transformers, enabling state-of-the-art performance in solar flare forecasting, active region segmentation, solar wind prediction, and EUV spectra modeling.
 Our lab uses this system to:

 - Run Surya pipelines in Google Colab